 If you want a Made-in-America reel, in addition to your fly rod, add the Orvis Mirage LT instead.

 The Orvis Recon is an excellent all-around fly rod that’s Made in America.
 For most fly fishers, it will get the job done for the vast majority of fishing situations.
-It’s an excellent midrange+ upgrade for the vast majority of fly fishers, and if you’re looking for a super-capable backup or speciality rod, you can’t go wrong.
+It’s an excellent midrange+ upgrade, and if you’re looking for a super-capable backup or speciality rod, you can’t go wrong with the Orvis Recon.
 Pair it with the Orvis Hydros Reel for a well-matched combo.
 Very highly recommended.